 When keeping chickens or other animals, flies are an expected nuisance, and steps should be taken to reduce the overall fly population to limit the risks they pose to chickens.
 The key to eliminating a fly problem is maintaining a dry, clean coop and run.
-Flies thrive in warm, moist, “fragrant” environments and different types of flies require different elimination tactics, making a multi-pronged strategy necessary.
+Flies thrive in warm, wet, “fragrant” environments and different types of flies require different elimination tactics, making a multi-pronged strategy necessary.
 So…let’s roll one out!

 2. Sand for the Driest Coop Possible: Use sand as chicken coop litter and ground-cover in the run.
 The run must be covered.
 Sand coats droppings and dries them out, reducing odors and moisture simultaneously.
 Details on how to use sand as litter here.

 - Grow some carniverous plants that eat flies.